 Kansas City Southern was one of the first railroads to operate a real non-articulated diesel-powered streamliner when it introduced the Southern Belle in 1940.
 Over the next 30 years the image and spirit of Streamlined Hospitality defined the railroad.

-Even though this is an In Color book, there are a number of B&W steam and diesel photographs in addition to Color photographs.
+Even though this is an In Color book, there are a number of Black-and-White steam and diesel photographs in addition to Color images with captions.
 Also included are maps and timetable reproductions plus more text than commonly seen in Morning Sun titles.